Desgue/hexagonal-architecture-go/README.md

 ### Frontend

-Considering my backend focus, the frontend is not yet in development.
-I am considering the following stack:
+The frontend is not yet in development but I am considering the following stack:

 - **[React](https://react.dev/):** Main frontend framework
 - **[Shadcn Components](https://ui.shadcn.com/):** Component library